-Residential development should be well articulated through the use of contrast, texture, variation in forms, materials and colours.
-The proposal has been well articulated through varying setbacks, recession, and variation to forms. affect the identified future character of the area Subject to the Clause 55 assessment, there were no concerns with overlooking or overshadowing on neighbouring properties, The proposal would be capable of accommodating canopy trees and screen planting where necessary to further coffer the double scherv form Residential development should be well articulated through the use of contrast, texture, variation in forms, materials and colours.
+As such, the bulk of the building would not adversely affect the identified future character of the area Subject to the Clause 55 assessment, there were no concerns with overlooking or overshadowing on neighbouring properties, The proposal would be capable of accommodating canopy trees and screen planting where necessary to further soften the double storey form.
 As such, the double storey to the rear is considered acceptable.
-Principle met The proposal has been well articulated through varying setbacks, recession, and variation to forms.
+Residential development should be well articulated through the use of contrast, texture, Principle met variation in forms, materials and colours.
+The proposal has been well articulated through varying setbacks, recession, and variation to forms.